rurbin3/ZKit-Framework/README.md

 A lightweight framework written in pure python for payload generation and dosing . rootkit, ransomware, file transfer, keylogger all with ZKit-Framework . both available in TCP and UDP for transfering data . keylogger uses email for transfering key stroeks
 And with user payloads zkit helps you for generating your own payloads

+It deosnt only encrypt . it adds a special stub for every platform that hides the process and several encryption methods you have the power to choose which encryption method

 ## What can it do

 - It can support you for making a malware for a speciefied target .
 (With User-Payloads)